Supporting Excellent Science Teaching for Georgia

 Paragraph 2.
 Duties and Responsibilities of the District Directors are:

-1. Shall coordinate staff development workshops within the district.
+a.
+Shall coordinate professional learning and/or Association events within the district.

-3. Shall act as a communications link with Georgia Science Teachers Association membership within the district.
+c.
+Shall act as a communications link between membership within the district.

-4. Shall submit district news, information, and reports to be published in GSTA’s eObservations according to the yearly, specified publication schedule.
+d.
+Shall submit district news, information, and reports to the Communications Director to be published in GSTA’s eObservations according to the yearly, specified publication schedule.

-6. Shall coordinate district meetings as a part of the Annual Conference program.
+e.
+Shall coordinate district meetings as a part of the annual conference program.

 Article IV - STATE COMMITTEES